 My car rental (they don’t really do leases here) costs me ¥36,800 (~US $316 currently) per month.
 The company also handled this when I came, the day I moved to Hokota I picked up my car from the maintenance place I now use (friendly guy with a garage in his backyard).
 It’s a Suzuki Lapin, better known as the Rabbit Car because on the dashboard screen there is a bunny that welcomes and farewells you as well as tells you how economically you’re driving.
 Apparently many male ALT’s complain about this, but I say work it!
 It’s adorable and a really nice little car, on all the (mis)adventures I’ve taken it on (that includes accidental off-roading in the mountains…. several times) it’s never failed!
 And the gas mileage would make anyone giddy!
 I’ve already gushed about my thoughts on driving in Japan.

 Electricity, water, gas, and internet are my main utility bills and they’re not as bad as I thought they’d be.
-I budget about ¥2,500 for electricity monthly, ¥1,900 for water (my apartment complex has a flat fee for everyone), ¥6,800 for gas, and my internet bill is ¥4,374 a month.
+I budget about ¥2,500 for electricity monthly, ¥2,200 for water, ¥6,500 for gas, and my internet bill is ¥4,374 a month.
 My gas is MUCH lower in the summer (in the¥2k- 2.8k range) but as it’s colder now I do enjoy my hot showers.
 Long.
 Hot.
 Showers.
 I’m convinced I would have died of cold by now otherwise.

 The heater isn’t too expensive to run and in the summer I used the dehumidifier instead of the actual air conditioning setting on my machine and that saved power as well.
 I’m also desperately in love with my kotatsu currently (a table with a blanket and a heater underneath to keep you nice and toasty).
 I don’t move away from it… ever, and that saves power as well (though it’s cutting down on personal productivity…).
 I’ve always been a one-light-on-at-a-time person anyway and that hasn’t changed; my power bill has been as low as ¥1,700 and the highest was about ¥2,900 so it’s very manageable.